The TUI (botholomew chat)

 6. Schedules

 Recurring tasks.
-Toggle enabled, delete, or refresh.
+Toggle enabled, delete, or Ctrl+R to refresh.
 Schedules are evaluated by an LLM pass during the tick loop against natural-language rules like "every weekday at 9am" — see tasks-and-schedules.md.

 7. Workers